+A.(1) Key Components of Governance Structure

+Rating Expectations

-A.(1) Key Components of Governance Structure Rating Expectations A complete response must □Meets Include governing body bylaws in Appendix A; and Summarize key governance components in the application response as follows: □Approaches Membership structure (number, roles, length of terms) □Does Not Meet Officer structure (roles, election process, responsibilities, length of terms) Committee structure that includes both legally required committees and school-specific committees (selection process, responsibilities, membership, length of service terms) Member recruitment, selection, discipline, and removal processes.
+☐ Meets ☐ Approaches ☐ Does Not Meet A complete response must ■ Summarize key governance components in the application response as follows: □ Membership structure (number, roles, length of terms) □ Officer structure (roles, election process, responsibilities, length of terms) □ Committee structure that includes both legally required committees and school-specific committees (selection process, responsibilities, membership, length of service terms) □ Member recruitment, selection, discipline, and removal processes.

 ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:

 A.(2) Governing Body Qualifications

 Rating Expectations

 □Meets A complete response must Identify all qualifications and skill sets that the governing body will require and ensure those are represented within its regular membership and how the proposed board would be able to ensure the long-term success of this school if, by some circumstance, the Founders were no longer involved.
 Explain why and how the identified qualifications and skills will ensure the governing body has the required capacity and enable the governing body to operate a successful, high-quality public school; Describe how the board will ensure robust board membership including training expectations, time commitments, and member onboarding.
-Include a list of Ensure all proposed initial governing body members are included in Appendix A., describe each proposed member's specific qualifications and skill sets through verifiable prior experience, and ensure the represented qualifications and skill sets align with the previously identified qualifications and skill sets that the governing body will require.
+Ensure all proposed initial governing body members are included in Appendix A.

 □Approaches

 □Does Not Meet

 ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:

 A.(3) Selection of Governing Body Members

 Rating Expectations

-□Meets A complete response must Identify a regular and ongoing governing body recruitment process, including
+□Meets A complete response must • Identify a regular and ongoing governing body recruitment process, including

 □Approaches identification of action steps, timelines, and responsible parties; Describe the onboarding process, the board's role in chartering and rechartering, authorizer relations, and time commitment.

-□Does Not Meet
+□ Does Not Meet

 ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE: